How we build the house

 Houses on the Moon Theater Company was founded in 2001 with the mission of amplifying unheard voices and the vision of dispelling ignorance and isolation to create a safe and equitable space for all humans, regardless of their race, culture, religion, gender, sexuality, or immigration status.
 We are committed to this mission and strive to always lead with these values.

 Houses on the Moon has always been centered around artists, the artistic process, and the diverse communities and non-traditional audiences we serve.
-As our company continues to grow and evolve, we commit to the following:
+As our company continues to grow and evolve, we pledge a commitment to the following:

 - Expanding our Staff and Board of Directors to include more BIPOC individuals/members, and prioritizing equity, diversity, and inclusion in our hiring practices.

-- Continuing and increasing the creation, development, and production of BIPOC-led artistic projects.
+- Continuing to amplify unheard stories through the creation, development, and production of BIPOC-led artistic projects.

 - Mindfully curating and employing artistic and production teams for each of our projects that reflect the voices, cultures, perspectives, and lived experiences these stories depict.

-- Creating space for conversations within our administrative activities and Board meetings to address white supremacy and bias in our work culture; building safe and constructive channels through which staff, artists, and Board members may voice their concerns and/or report instances of discrimination.
+- Creating space and being intentional with conversations between our administrative activities and Board meetings to address diversity, equity, inclusion, hierarchy of human value, and bias in our work culture; building safe and brave constructive channels through which staff, artists, and Board members may voice their concerns and/or report instances of discrimination.

 - Ensuring our work’s accessibility by providing accommodations for audiences, artists, and participants of all physical abilities and neurological diversities.

-is the Co-Founder and Artistic Director of Houses on the Moon Theater Company.
-Since 2001 she has been creating, developing, performing, producing and directing new works that address the complex and sensitive issues of our time.
-Emily is also a teaching artist and has been facilitating creative workshops throughout the NYC public schools for the past 25 years, specializing in programs with teenagers going through the criminal justice system.
-In recent years Emily directed the Off-Broadway production of The Santa Closet at Teatro Circulo and the world premiere of The Assignment at the ART/New York Theatres, guided the company through its production of De Novo at Next Door at NYTW and the live, touring storytelling production of gUN COUNTRY.
-She has performed all over NYC and beyond with some highlights including Othello at the West End Theater, Coming Through at the American Place Theatre, Finding The Words at the Lucille Lortel, An Epidog with Mabou Mines and Fefu And Her Friends at Williamstown Theatre Festival.
-She co-developed a one-woman adaptation of Faulkner’s As I Lay Dying with the late Wynn Handman of The American Place Theatre whom she studied with for many years.
+Emily Joy Weiner is the Co-Founder and Artistic Director of Houses on the Moon Theater Company, a NYC based 501c3 not for profit.
+Since the company’s inception in 2001 she has been creating, developing, performing, producing and directing new works that address the complex and sensitive issues of our time.
+Emily has been a facilitator of creative theater making workshops throughout the NYC public school system for the past 25 years, specializing in programs with teenagers and young adults going through the criminal justice system.
+In most recent years Emily directed the Off-Broadway production of THE SANTA CLOSET at Teatro Circulo, guided the company through its production of DE NOVO at Next Door at NYTW, directed the world premiere of THE ASSIGNMENT at the ART/New York Theatres and continues to guide the touring, live storytelling production of gUN COUNTRY.
+She has performed all over NYC and beyond with some highlights including OTHELLO at the West End Theater, COMING THROUGH at the American Place Theatre, FINDING THE WORDS at the Lucille Lortel, AN EPIDOG with Mabou Mines and FEFU AND HER FRIENDS at Williamstown Theatre Festival.
+She co-developed and toured a one-woman adaptation of Faulkner’s AS I LAY DYING with the late Wynn Handman of The American Place Theatre whom she studied with for many years.
 The League of Professional Theatre Women recently honored Emily with the Josephine Abady award for her work with Houses in the creation of multicultural works.
+Her play, SHARED SENTENCES, had its Off Broadway world premiere in Fall 2022.

 Aaliytha Stevens is a leader in theatrical operations, focusing on equitable and diverse workplace practices, operational strategy, audience development, and community outreach.
 She is the former Chief Operating Officer of SpotCo, the world’s leading full-service advertising, marketing and branding agency.
 Aaliytha proudly co-chairs the Multicultural Taskforce at The Broadway League, and sits on their Equity, Diversity & Inclusion and Business Development Committees.
 She is a member of the advisory board of The Theatre Leadership Project and the board of New Heritage Theatre Group of Harlem, and is a founding board member of the Black Theater Coalition.
 Aaliytha is also the Founder of Ashè Collective, a consulting company that inspires positive change and innovative solutions.